KevDocherty/AiCore-MRDC/README.md

 ## Table of Contents

 ## Project Description

 A multinational company sells various goods across the globe.

-Currently, their sales data is spread across many different data sources making it not easily accessible or analysable.
+Currently, their sales data is spread across many different data sources making them not easily accessible or analysable.
 To become more data-driven, the organisation would like to make its sales data accessible from one centralised location.

-The first task is therefore to retrieve the distributed sales data and add as tables to a centralised database, involving the following stages:
+The first task was therefore to retrieve the distributed sales data and add as tables to a centralised database, involving the following stages:

+- create a local PostgreSQL database called 'sales_data'
 - retrieve the data from AWS RDS database tables, as well as files from an AWS S3 bucket, and save as Pandas Dataframes
 - clean the dataframes to remove null values and duplicates, remove columns containing no useful information, convert time data to datetime format, remove erroneous records, and remove whitespaces and non-numeric characters from numeric data
-- add the resulting cleaned tables to a centralised database
+- add the resulting cleaned tables to the PostgreSQL database

+The resulting sales_data database is then comprised of 6 tables, with a central 'orders_table' and 5 dimension ('dim') tables providing further details about each of the orders, as follows:

+- dim_date_times: dates and times of orders
+- dim_users: user details
+- dim_card_details: credit card details
+- dim_products: product details
+- dim_store_details: details of the various stores selling the products

+Connection of the tables to create a database, required the following steps:

+- cleaning up the tables to harmonise the column datatypes
+- creation of primary keys in the 'dim' tables
+- connection of each column of the orders_table to its equivalent in the dim tables via creation of foreign keys in the orders_table.

+The result is a star structure, with the central orders_table connected to each of the dim tables.

 You will then query the database to get up-to-date metrics for the business.